 The work of Subtask B is organized in the following three activities:

 B.1 Stochastic forecasting and M&V methods.
 This activity will developing data-driven algorithms for measuring and forecasting how much flexibility has been delivered and/or is available to be delivered by both (i) individual flexible demand assets and (ii) fleets of flexible assets.
-A focus will be on the potential for automating these algorithms.
+A focus will be on understanding uncertainty and the potential for automating these algorithms.

-B.2 Building emulators and virtual flexibility test environment.
-This activity will develop a virtual test bed for evaluating the performance of alternative approaches for centralised dispatch of flexible assets.
+B.2 Grid emulators and virtual flexibility test environment.
+This activity will develop one or more virtual test beds for evaluating the performance of alternative approaches for centralised dispatch of flexible assets.
 The virtual test bed will include emulators for (i) building HVAC systems and (ii) one or more energy markets/ system elements.
-The test bed will enable the impact of fleets of buildings to be investigated.
+The test bed(s) will enable the impact of fleets of buildings to be investigated.

 Subtask C: Flexible Demand Product Packages